cvansteenburg/odmantic/docs/engine.md

 As with regular MongoDB driver, you can use the `engine.find_one` method to get at most one instance of a specific Model.
-This method will either return an instance matching the specified criteriums or `None` if no instances have been found.
+This method will either return an instance matching the specified criteria or `None` if no instances have been found.

 {{ async_sync_snippet("engine", "fetch_find_one.py", hl_lines="11 15-17") }}